liberatorea94/AJ_Portfolio/README.md

 # AJ_Portfolio
 A portfolio containing data science and research projects.
 I can be reached via [LinkedIn](https://www.linkedin.com/in/aj-liberatore-118b551a0/) or email (liberatorea94@gmail.com).
 A copy of my resume can viewed [here](https://github.com/liberatorea94/AJ_Portfolio/blob/8732c3611dde9687b86cbf72a36d4ab78bf5d3f2/images/Online%20Resume.pdf), up to date with February 2021.

+## About AJ
+AJ Liberatore is a final year Applied Mathematics student at Wentworth Institute of Technology.
+At Wentworth, he has pursued a minor in data science, taken up several roles as a math tutor, and has conducted research with professors to investigate dimensional reduction in quantum gravity via diffusion.
+Upon graduating, he will continue his co-op at The MITRE Corporation as a full-time data scientist.

 # [Project 1: US Senate Committees](https://github.com/liberatorea94/US-Senate-Committees)
 Created by AJ Liberatore (liberatorea94@gmail.com) and Jayden Butts (buttsj@wit.edu).
 This project had a focus on data collection and data visualization.